Bergedorf: Hamburg-Lübeck Condominium

 The cities transformed the acquired areas into the "Beiderstädtischer Besitz" (bi-urban condominium; cooperatively governed possession), ruled by bailiffs in four year terms, alternately staffed by one of the cities.
 In 1446 the bailiffs' terms were increased to six years, and in 1620 to life terms.
 In 1542 bailiff Ditmar Koel introduced the Protestant Reformation in the co-governed municipalities.
 The area was formally annexed to the First French Empire as part of Bouches de l'Elbe département between 1811 and 1813.
 Thereafter, the area was restored to Hamburg and Lübeck, both sovereign states.
 The first railway in Northern Germany was opened between Hamburg and Bergedorf by the Hamburg-Bergedorf Railway Company in 1842.
 In the 1860s the Condominium issued its own postage stamps.
-In 1863 the condominium measured 1039,99 million square Hamburg foot (1 Hamburg foot =286,57 mm), of which 947,34 million sqft were Bergedorf city and the four Vierlande municipalities (Altengamme, Curslack, Kirchwerder and Neuengamme) and 92,65 million sqft of Geesthacht (since 1937 no part of today's borough of Bergedorf anymore).
+In 1863 the condominium measured 1039,99 million square Hamburg foot (1 Hamburg foot =286,57 mm), of which 947,34 million sqft were Bergedorf city and the four Vierlande municipalities (Altengamme, Curslack, Kirchwerder and Neuengamme) and 92,65 million sqft of Geesthacht (since 1937 no part of today's borough of Bergdorf anymore).